 Three minutes later, the man presents a portrait to the young woman.

 “It’s very good,” she says, not noticing the signature: Picasso.
 “How much do I owe you?”

 “Three thousand!” she exclaims.
 “But it only took you three minutes!”

 Looking into her eyes, the artist retorts, “No. It took me all of my life.”

-The final line in this story: "No. It took me all of my life," is the perfect direct response to the suggestion that the amount of time taken to perform a task reliably gauges the value rendered.
+The final line in this story: "No. It took me all of my life," makes a perfect direct response to the suggestion that the amount of time taken to perform a task reliably gauges the value rendered.

-Though a few readers might conclude that the fame of the artist determines his billing rate at 1,000 francs per minute, this is not the point.
+Some might conclude that the fame of the artist determines his billing rate at 1,000 francs per minute.
+They would miss the point.

-If you question the price based on the short time spent, then consider that developing the talent and expertise that enable sketching a great portrait takes a lifetime.
+If you question the price based on the short time spent, then consider that developing the talent and expertise that enable sketching a great portrait could take a lifetime.

 - Glenn R Harrington, Articulate Consultants Inc.